 Usually, these fears have a basis like spiders, sharks or snakes that can potentially be harmful.
 However we often don’t have any direct reason to be afraid of these things and we have simply inherited the fear, based on what we have learned through our parents or society.

 Commonly used terms for behaviour cycles like this are “ACES”, “Adverse Childhood Experiences”, “C-PTSD”, “Complex Trauma” or just “Trauma”.

-Unmanaged childhood experiences can contribute towards many adverse circumstances that are seemingly unrelated but can influence many risky behaviours, chronic health conditions, lowered life expectancy in adult life.
+Unmanaged childhood experiences can contribute to many adverse circumstances that are seemingly unrelated but can influence many risky behaviours, chronic health conditions, and lowered life expectancy in adult life.

 The nervous system under stress produces hormones like cortisol and adrenaline.
 Overproduction of these hormones can cause a number of detrimental side effects to both physical and mental health as the nervous system was never designed to constantly be under stress.